 Any player in this grade that receives more than seven minutes in minor penalties in any one game will be excluded from the rest of that game.
 In applying this rule, only personal penalties are counted; ie: a two and ten penalty is counted as two.

-13U Peewee is officiated under Modified Body Checking:
+13U Peewee Modified Body Checking Rules